cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 ### Display cluster availability status during upgrade

-At any time, convey the cluster's high availability status, for example, `OK`, `Failover in progress`, `Switchover in progress`, `Upgrade in progress`, or `Upgrade failed`.
+At any time, convey the cluster's high availability status, for example, `Setting up primary`, `Creating a new replica`, `Cluster in healthy state`, `Switchover in progress`, `Failing over`, `Upgrading cluster`, etc.

 ## Level 3 - Full Lifecycle